stevencarlislewalker/lme4ord/README.md

 #### phylogenetic generalized linear mixed models!

+Acknowledgements:  Ben Bolker, Tony Ives, and Guillaume Blanchet have provided invaluable discussions, advice, and encouragement.
+Ben Bolker has also provided valuable money.

 The idea is to be able to fit a `glmer` model where there is a known (e.g. phylogenetic) correlation structure over the levels of the random effects grouping factors.
 The function `glmerc` (for `glmer` with known *C*ovariance over levels) can be used for this purpose.
+In terms of phylogenetic theory, the `glmerc` function can essentially fit Pagel's lambda model.
 Although it is still very much in the development stage I would love to get feedback.
 In the example below, we simulate data and fit such a model.
 The call will look like this.

 ```r